 Many parents were unhappy with this turn of events and a group of them decided to start a new school with the Rev. Donald Hill as their Headmaster.
 It was to be a school largely run by parents with, in those early days in particular, many volunteering their help free of charge.

 Soon after the school became co-educational and by the early 1990s, a roll of about one hundred pupils meant that the search for new premises was becoming increasingly urgent.

 So in 1992 Twickenham Prep moved to the Beveree in Hampton.

-Since those early days in Hampton, there has been the addition of a large, welcoming and colourful Pre-Prep, a new Sports Hall, Dining Room and cloakrooms, a new Music and Art Centre and the addition of some exciting outside spaces including an amphitheatre, sports surfacing and a nature trail.
-Now the school is about 285 pupils strong and is a charitable trust with a board of Governors.
+Since those early days in Hampton, there has been the addition of a large, welcoming and colourful Pre-Prep, a new Sports Hall, Dining Room and cloakrooms, a new Music centre and the addition of some exciting outside spaces including an amphitheatre, sports surfacing and a nature trail.
+In 2020 we rennovated the Hub@51, home to a new Art and DT room, Digital Media Suite and modern airy classrooms for our Humanities subjects.
+Now the school is about 280 pupils strong and is a charitable trust with a board of Governors.